Traditional Metal Braces

 Invisalign vs. Braces

-Braces are one of the more common dental procedures for both children and adults, but how do you know whether or not Invisalign or traditional metal braces are the best option for your teeth?
+Braces are one of the more common dental procedures for both children and adults, but how do you know whether or not Invisalign or traditional metal braces are the best options for your teeth?
 There are some key differences between traditional metal braces and Invisalign that can help you determine which choice is best for your particular circumstances.
 If you want to know how much do braces cost, as well as Invisalign cost and how to make an informed decision about which treatment is best for you, read on to find out more.

 Invisalign vs. Braces: What is the Difference?